Boutoukoat/Fibonacci-Lucas-sequence/README.md

-# Fibonacci suite
+# Sequential calculation of the Fibonacci suite

-Everyone knows the Fibonacci sequence, from math courses, from computer courses, or from reading Da Vinci Code.
+Everyone knows the Fibonacci sequence, from math courses, from computer courses, or from reading the book "Da Vinci Code".

 F(0) = 0
 F(1) = 1